-The next Intercargo meetings are scheduled for 7-8 October 2013 in Athens and formal invitation will be sent to Members closer to the date.
+The next Intercargo meetings are scheduled for 12-13 October 2015 in Athens and formal invitations will be sent to members in due course.

-The previous Intercargo meetings took place on 11-12 March 2013 at the Conrad Hotel Hong Kong.
+The previous Intercargo meetings took place 9-10 March 2015 at the NOVOTEL Century Hotel, Hong Kong.

 Intercargo holds two main meetings each year on fixed dates.
 These are :-

-March : Executive Committee meeting on the second Tuesday in Asia followed by a general presentation session open to invited members of the local shipping community (CASTEC previous day).
+March : Executive Committee meeting on the second Tuesday in Asia followed by a general presentation session open to invited members of the local shipping community (Technical Committee previous day).

-October : Executive Committee meeting and Annual Meeting on the second Tuesday in Europe followed by a general presentation session open to invited members of the local shipping community (CASTEC previous day) * may move forward by one day if CASTEC agrees to meet on the Sunday.
+October : Executive Committee meeting and Annual Meeting on the second Tuesday in Europe followed by a general presentation session open to invited members of the local shipping community (Technical Committee previous day) * may move forward by one day if Technical Committee agrees to meet on the Sunday.

 Intercargo Lunchtime Briefings

 From time to time, Intercargo organises complimentary lunchtime briefing sessions on our Work Programme for representatives of the dry bulk community.
-There are also special briefing sessions on topical interests organised with our single Secretariat partners, Intertanko, held in our offices in London.
-Further details will be shown here.
+There are also special briefing sessions on topical interests for our members organised with our single Secretariat partners, Intertanko, held in our offices in London.
+Further details are shown below.
+If you would like a copy of the presentations given at any of the above events, please contact the secretariat:

-The second lunchtime seminar for 2013 will take place on Wednesday 26 June at the Intercargo/Intertanko office in London, and we are pleased to announce that Karl Lumbers, Risk Management Director, Thomas Miller P&I will present the seminar entitled “UK P&I Club Risk Project – Helping Members Prioritise Risk and Reduce Claims”.
+The second lunchtime seminar for 2013 took place on Wednesday 26 June at the Intercargo/Intertanko office in London, when Karl Lumbers, Risk Management Director, Thomas Miller P&I presented the seminar entitled “UK P&I Club Risk Project – Helping Members Prioritise Risk and Reduce Claims”.

 The first presentation for 2013 was held on 7 March when London-based employment lawyers Paul Newdick and Heidi Watson of Clyde & Co presented "Getting to grips with the Maritime Labour Convention", setting out steps to be taken by owners and operators to help ensure compliance with the forthcoming MLC.